-The Company measures its marketable securities at fair value and recognizes any changes in fair value in net loss.
-Our marketable securities represent our investments in a short term bond fund and/ or money market fund.
-We consider our marketable securities as available for use in current operations, and therefore classify these securities as current assets on the Condensed Consolidated Balance Sheets.
-As of March 31, 2023 and December 31, 2022, the Company's marketable securities of \$256.5 million and \$253.8 million respectively, were recorded at fair value, within Level 1 of the fair value hierarchy.
+The Company measures its marketable securities at fair value and recognizes any changes in fair value in other expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+The Company's marketable securities represent our investments in a short term money market fund.
+These marketable securities have maturities of three months or less.
+As of September 30, 2023 and December 31, 2022, the Company's marketable securities of \$232.4 million and \$253.8 million, respectively, were recorded at fair value, within Level 1 of the fair value hierarchy.
 The fair value of the Company's Level 1 financial instruments is based on quoted prices in active markets, total fair value is the published market price per unit multiplied by the number of units held without consideration of transaction costs, discounts or blockage factors.
-No losses were recorded during the three months ended March 31, 2023.
-During the three months ended March 31, 2022, the Company recorded losses of \$0.9 million related to these securities, which is recorded in other expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+No losses were recorded during the three and nine months ended September 30, 2023, During the three and nine months ended September 30, 2022, the Company recorded losses of \$0.5 million and \$1.7 million, respectively, related to these securities, which is recorded in other expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.